UC San Diego

 How to Report Theft, Loss, or Damage to Property

-1. Report criminal activity to UCSD Police immediately.
+1. Report crime to UC San Diego Police immediately.

 • Write down the police report number for the crime.
 You will need to submit it with your insurance claim.